Sony Ericsson W995: Features

+It features an 8.1-megapixel camera, similar to that of the C905 model.
+While its still-image quality was comparable to other camera phones of the period, its video recording capability was limited to QVGA (320 × 240) resolution, which was lower than the VGA and HD formats available on many competing devices.

 The W995 is available in three different colors which have been advertised as Progressive Black, Cosmic Silver and Energetic Red.
 It comes with an 8 GB memory card in its package.